 REMEDI is home to Ireland’s only stem cell manufacturing facility, CCMI, the Centre for Cell Manufacturing Ireland.
 This state-of-the art facility will translate, as well as manufacture, research from REMEDI’s programmes into cell-based medicinal products for clinical trials.

-Applicants should have, or should expect to obtain, at least a Second Class Honours degree in a biological / life science, medicine or nursing.
+Applicants should have, or should expect to obtain, at least a Second Class Honours degree in a biological/life science or medicine.
 Students who have a degree without Honours in a related area and have three or more years of practical experience in the subject area will also be eligible to apply for this course.

 1 year, full-time